BlueStamp-Engineering-2022/James_BSE_project/index.md

 **Servo motor**

 Servo motors are motors that can be set to precise angles, from 0 to 180 degrees.
-This allows me to set them to the opposite angle measured by the MPU6050.
+This allows me to set them to the angles measured by the MPU6050.

 **Circuit Diagram**